Robin Imgrund, Division Chair

 All credits are transferable to an associate degree program if the student wishes

 to pursue further studies.
 This is a career program and is designed to enable students

 to seek employment at the program's completion.
 Students planning to transfer should

-consult with their advisor or the Student Success Center regarding specific program
+consult with their advisor or the Advising Center staff regarding specific program

 and course transfer issues.

 Successful completion of this program qualifies a student to apply for a Certificate in Business Supervision.